Reed-CompBio/spras/docs/prms/oi1.rst

 and set their 'prize' to 1 if ``prize`` is not specified.
 If any ``dummy_nodes`` are specified, these are passed to OmicsIntegrator1 and can have their behavior configured with ``dummy_mode``.

-OmicsIntegrator1 accepts mixed directionality graphs.
+OmicsIntegrator1 uses edge direction information.